Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Clustering setup

 to facilitate numerical calculations, and we will refer to Eqs.~\ref{eq:y1}~and~\ref{eq:y2} as pulls and pulls with correlations respectively.
 Alternatively we could define the distance working with the square root of the inverse variance-covariance matrix directly to reproduce the Mahalanobis distance (see discussion in \cite{Capdevila:2018jhy}).

 In both definitions we have allowed for a generic reference point $R_j$ which fixes the origin of our coordinate system.
 The value of $R_j$ is irrelevant when computing distances between points, and is therefore of no consequence to the clustering result as long as we assume fixed uncertainties (no model dependence of the $\Sigma^{-1}_{ij}$).
 This is often a good approximation which is used in global fits (see e.g.~\cite{Capdevila:2016ivx}), but will not always hold, e.g.\ when the dominant uncertainty is a Poisson error and the shape of the distribution is considerably different between model points as in the problems studied in~\cite{Aebischer:2019zoe}.
 In that case a distance can be directly computed between model predictions without introduction of a coordinate system, and thus without the need for a reference point.

 When working with Eq.~\ref{eq:y2} the reference point should reflect the main point of interest, i.e. the experimental value to characterize predictions based on existing observations or the best fit point when studying a global fit.
 For the analysis of future observables we might wish to compare to a special model, such as the SM or one suggested by a different fit.

-The distance measures discussed thus far already capture different types of patterns, but many additional distances have been introduced in the literature, typically designed to address specific problems and use cases.
-Given the interface in R one could easily incorporate many of those additional measures, such as the ones available in the \texttt{philentropy} R package~\cite{philentropy}.
-To avoid cluttering the interface we currently only allow a modest number of choices from a drop-down list.
+The described coordinate representation and distance measures work well with the applications considered here.
+We note however that different (particle physics) problems might require adapting these definitions.
+One might also explore additional distances that have been introduced in the literature, typically designed to address specific problems and use cases, for example ones available in the \texttt{philentropy} R package~\cite{philentropy}.

-The distance function and the coordinates are used to compute the distance or dissimilarity matrix.
-For $K$ models that are compared based on their predictions $X_{ki},~k=1,\cdots K$ with distance metric $m$, this is the $K\times K$ matrix $d_m(k,l),~k,l=1,\cdots K$.
-One of the choices in the drop-down menu is a user defined distance which allows direct input of $d_m(k,l)$ when loading the app.
-This choice enables the user to compute distances using custom methods (and alternative programming languages) and to provide the matrix in numerical form.